hxehex/russia-mobile-internet-whitelist/README.md

 the full list of (sub)domains is in `whitelist.txt`. also it gets regularly updated by myself.

+#### ⚠️ CAUTION
+a provider named "Beeline" forces its own whitelist and none (sub)domains listed by me may work. if you are a user of "Beeline", it's easier to just switch off to another providers like "t2" (tele2, the best), "mts" (mid), or even "megafon" (the worst from this list).

 > **[view the whitelist](./whitelist.txt)**

 #### use case: vless(trojan)+reality sni spoofing